dice-group/Lemming/README.md

 # Lemming
 This is the repository of [LEMMING](https://doi.org/10.1109/ICSC50631.2021.00015), an ExaMple MImickiNg graph Generator.
+LEMMING has been extended with SimplexKG (Link to be added).

 ## Prerequisites and Project Build
 ### Prerequisites